bbauska/UC-Davis-Inter-jQuery/readme.md

 </p>

 Has the player scored enough points to actually win the game?
-Let&apos;s make a function for that called **checkWinningCondition** and add that to our functions down here.
+Let&apos;s make a function for that called <b>checkWinningCondition</b> and add that to our functions down here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 659/660. within throwdice check winning conditions (3xx) ~~~~~~~~~~~~~~~~~-->